Paperz-org/penta/CONTRIBUTING.md

 # Contributing

-Django Ninja uses Flit to build, package and publish the project.
+Penta uses Flit to build, package and publish the project.

 to install it use: